SherG/tester1/site/content/post/fit-after-50.md

 date: 2019-03-24T05:29:32.373Z
 description: >-
   Baby boomers are stuck in the middle.
 As they enter their golden years, they're facing a dual care burden.
+How can they get lasting stress relief?
 ---
+## Family Care Challenges

 Their elderly parents require additional care and support, all while their adult children need a helping hand to start their independent lives.

 In some cases, <a href="https://www.wsj.com/articles/i-was-hoping-to-be-retired-the-cost-of-supporting-parents-and-adult-children-1542381023" target="blank">adult children are moving back home</a> as they deal with job loss or ongoing fallout from the Great Recession that began in 2008.